-Statistics (ABS) has rebased the Australian population back to 1991.
-This rebasing had a significant impact on the population time series, therefore data were resupplied in the previous reporting cycle for previous years using the rebased Estimated Resident Population (ERP) except for data presented by Indigenous status.
-Rebased Indigenous population data is now available and have been used to re-calculate all historical data disaggregated by Indigenous status.
+Following the 2011 Census of Population of Housing, the Australian Bureau of Statistics (ABS) has rebased the Australian population back to 1991.
+This rebasing had a significant impact on the population time series, therefore data were resupplied in previous reporting cycles for previous years using the rebased Estimated Resident Population (ERP) and rebased Indigenous population data.